 6) Focus on Process not Outcome

 It is important to remain even-minded.
 Do not focus on gains and losses.
-Stuff happens.
-You should judge success by whether or not you made good decisions based on the information you had at the time of your wagers
+You should judge success by whether or not you made good decisions based on the information you had at the time of your wagers.

 7) Use Proper Bet Sizing

 If you are a recreational player, keep in mind that you are going up against those who usually have better information than you do.
 They either are or use experts to help them maintain their edge.
 They also have an 11 to 10 advantage over the public.
-Keep your bet sizes small and your bankroll limited to an amount that won’t change your lifestyle or cause concern should you lose.
-If you would feel emotional distress losing all your bets for a couple of days, you are betting too much.
+Keep your bet sizes small and your bankroll limited to an amount that won’t change your lifestyle or cause you concern should you lose.
+If you would feel emotional distress losing all your bets over a couple of days, you are betting too much.

 8) Know When to Play Early or Late

 If the line has been going in your direction, you may want to wait until later to put in your plays.
 If the line has been moving against you or you expect it to move against you, you may want to put in your plays right away.
 You can see which way the lines have been moving and compare lines from multiple books at sportsbookreview.com, bettoriq.com, or vegasoddsmachine.com.

 Betting syndicates and wise-guys often play as soon as the betting limits expand.
 This lets them get down the most they can before others move the lines.
 Some bettors like to bet soon after they see which way the smart money is leaning.
 Others like to play before the wise guys do, assuming they will move the line in the same direction and to avoid fake line moves.
-Legendary sports bettor Lem Banker preferred to wait close to game time after all information, such as injuries, gets incorporated into the line.
+Waiting close to game time to bet makes sure all information, such as injuries, gets incorporated into the line.
 There is another advantage of betting close to game time.
 Many books these days will toss or limit you once they see you bet a few times at a better price than the closing line.
 By betting late, you’ll be at or near the closing line.